192.168.99.212:2333: Local IP Addresses and Ports

 Why Port Forwarding is Important

-Without port forwarding, devices outside your local network can’t access internal IPs like 192.168.x.x.
+Devices outside of your local network cannot access internal IPs like 192.168.x.x if port forwarding is not enabled.

 How to Set Up Port Forwarding